RO2:GOTW historical notes

 First public announcement

-Gravity promoted RO2 heavily at Tokyo Game Show, with public gameplay videos and booth play opportunities reported by period coverage.
+Gravity promoted the game at Tokyo Game Show with public gameplay coverage and booth play opportunities reported by period summaries.

 First Korean closed beta

-The first closed beta was short and limited.
-Public summaries describe around 190,000 applications, with roughly 2,000 selected testers.
+The first Korean closed beta was short and limited.
+Public summaries describe a very large applicant pool and a small selected tester group.

 Korean open beta begins